-- Flexible Spending Accounts According to federal regulations, the plan will only reimburse eligible expenses incurred while still an active employee. - Accidental Death & Dismemberment Plan Can convert to a private policy with Minnesota Life within 30 days of ending active employment.
+- Flexible Spending Accounts Flexible spending accounts are not available to retirees.
+If you are enrolled in an FSA while an active employee, be sure to use your FSA dollars before retirement as expenses incurred after your last day worked are not eligible for reimbursement. - Accidental Death & Dismemberment Plan Can convert to a private policy with Minnesota Life within 30 days of ending active employment.